hipay/hipay-fullservice-sdk-magento1/CONTRIBUTING.md

-# Contributing to the HiPay Fullservice for Magento 1
+# Contributing to the HiPay Fullservice extension for Magento v1

-Contributions to the HiPay Fullservice for Magento 1 should be made via GitHub [pull requests][pull-requests] and discussed using
+Contributions to the HiPay Fullservice extension for Magento v1 should be made via GitHub [pull requests][pull-requests] and discussed using
 GitHub [issues][issues].